History

 As a school, we believe that it is important to gather the children’s views and opinions about history in order to really understand what is working within our history curriculum and effectively consider where to go next.
 Below are the most recent results of our pupil voice survey:

-Please click here to see our Pupil Voice analysis from Autumn 2021.
+Please click here to see our History pupil voice 25-26

 Please click here to see our SMSC in History.